Battle of Geneina: Killing of Khamis Abakar and the June massacres

 On 14 June, an RSF shelling of the al-Jamarik neighborhood killed seventeen civilians, including relatives of the Dar Masalit sultan.
 One of the relatives killed was Dar Masalit emir Tariq Abdelrahman Bahlredin.
 37 others were wounded in the attack.
 West Darfur governor Khamis Abakar denounced the situation as a genocide on 13 June and stated the Sudanese Army was not leaving the army base to help civilians.
 In response, the RSF called the battle of El Geneina a "tribal conflict".
 On 15 June, Abakar was tortured and executed by RSF militants led by Abdel Rahman Jumma for his statement two days prior.
 The RSF blamed Sudanese forces for Abakar's killing, despite video evidence showing RSF soldiers assaulting Abakar and celebrating with his body.
 Masalit activists stated Abakar was killed after he refused to retract his statements about genocide in El Geneina.
-The head of the JEM, Mansour Arbab, accused Jumma of the killing of Abakar, along with the Joint Darfur Force.
+The head of the New JEM, Mansour Arbab, accused Jumma of the killing of Abakar, along with the Joint Darfur Force.
 Minni Minnawi, leader of the JDF, deplored the killing but did not accuse the RSF.
 Later, the UN High Commissioner for Human Rights deplored the killing.

 That same day, many neighborhoods held by remaining Masalit self-defense groups and Sudanese Alliance fighters fell to the RSF and allied militias after a massive attack by the militias.
 Thousands of civilians fled toward Chad and Ardamata, forming large convoys.
 On the morning of June 15, RSF and allied militias attacked the convoy and slaughtered hundreds of fleeing civilians, forcing some to attempt to swim across the Kaja River towards Krinding to dodge the bullets.
 At the same time, RSF and allied militias began going house to house in formerly Masalit-controlled neighborhoods, killing anybody in them.
 Civilians were shot at as they fled the RSF in the streets.
 At least 547 people were killed between June 14 and 15 alone, and 1,400 people were injured.
 Snipers prevented people from leaving their houses.
 One survivor stated that Janjaweed fighters lined him and several men against a wall and asked them which ethnic group they were.
 Those who said Masalit were shot.